srl-labs/containerlab/docs/install.md

 }
 ```

-Once the devcontiner is defined as described above:
+Once the devcontainer is defined as described above:

-- Open the devcontainer in VSCode
+* Open the devcontainer in VSCode
-- Import the required images for your cLab inside the container (if you are using Docker-in-Docker option)
+* Import the required images for your cLab inside the container (if you are using Docker-in-Docker option)
-- Start you Containerlab
+* Start you Containerlab

 ### Upgrade

 To upgrade `containerlab` to the latest available version issue the following command[^1]:

 ```